Mammillaria prolifera (Mill.) Haw.

 Cactus proliferus, Neomammillaria prolifera

 Mammillaria prolifera is a low-growing cactus that forms a clump of dark green, globose or cylindrical stems with conic to cylindrical tubercles with clusters of spines at the tip.
-The stems are up to 3.6 inches (9 cm) tall, up to 2.8 inches (7 cm) in diameter.
+The stems are up to 3.6 inches (9 cm) tall and up to 2.8 inches (7 cm) in diameter.
 Each areole bears 25 to 40 radial spines and 5 to 12 central spines.
-The radial spines are hair-like, white or yellow, and up to 0.5 inches (1.3 cm) long, while the central spines are needle-like, white, yellow to reddish with darker tips and 0.4 inches (1 cm) long.
+The radial spines are hair-like, white or yellow, and up to 0.5 inches (1.3 cm) long, while the central spines are needle-like, 0.4 inches (1 cm) long, white, yellow to reddish with darker tips.
 Flowers appear in spring.
-They are yellowish-white, cream, or pinkish-yellow with brownish midrib, up to 0.8 inches (2 cm) in diameter.
+They are yellowish-white, cream, or pinkish-yellow with brownish midrib and up to 0.8 inches (2 cm) in diameter.
 Fruits are scarlet, club-shaped to cylindrical, and up to 0.8 inches (2 cm) long.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).